Vista Social

 Instagram offers built-in alt text functionality, but you need to enable it manually.
 To add alt text to Instagram posts:

-2. On the final sharing screen, tap “Advanced Settings”
+2. On the final sharing screen, scroll down to tap More options

 4. Enter your description (up to 100 characters)

 For Instagram Stories, the process is slightly different.
-Currently, Instagram doesn’t offer native alt text for Stories, so include image descriptions in your story text or use the text overlay feature.
+Currently, Instagram doesn’t offer native alt text for Stories, so consider including image descriptions in your story text by using the text overlay feature.

 Facebook automatically generates alt text using AI, but these descriptions are often vague or inaccurate.
 For example, auto-generated alt text might say “may be an image of cat and indoor” instead of describing your specific content.